nickmurph/ZTM-startup-landing-page/README.md

-# A simple startup landing page written to familiarize myself with Bootstrap and Mailchimp
+# A simple startup landing page written for the ZeroToMastery Web Dev course to introduce Bootstrap and Mailchimp

 https://nickmurph.github.io/ZTM-startup-landing-page/